Show Them Jesus: Teaching the Gospel to Kids

 Klumpenhower states the problem well: "Today, a frightening number of kids are growing up in churches and Christian homes without ever being captured by the gospel of Jesus."
 We want them to know about Jesus, but we leave them with lessons about behavior and they leave the church as soon as possible.
 Here’s a book that sweetly, masterfully, and powerfully tells us what the gospel really is and how it can really change a child’s life and eternity.

--Bryan Chapell, Author of Christ-Centered Preaching; pastor, Grace Presbyterian Church in Peoria, IL
+-Bryan Chapell, Author of Christ-Centered Preaching; pastor in Peoria, IL